Danyphantom1500/Portafolio/README.md

 + Is there a correlation between GDP and life expectancy of a country?
 + What is the average life expectancy in these nations?
 + What is the distribution of that life expectancy?

+# SQL for Data Science
+# Project 2: Usage Funnels with Warby Parker